lmparppei/Beat/README.md

 Beat has it all, and **it's free and open source**.

 I am an artist and a filmmaker, and my programming skills are somewhat limited, so I'm open for any suggestions, improvements, feedback and collaboration.
-I hope that Beat will work easier and more enjoyable for everyone.
+I hope that Beat will make work easier and more enjoyable for everyone.